unlaunch/documentation/_docs/sdks/java-sdk.md

 ##### Why Unlaunch Client Should be a Singleton?

 When you build an Unlaunch client, it starts a background task to download data and store it in an in-memory cache.
 This process might take some time depending on the size of the data that needs to be transferred.
-It is extremely BAD practice is you initialize a new client for each client request such is a web request handler method or in Spring's `@Controller`.
+It is extremely poor practice to initialize a new client for each client request such as in a web request handler method or in Spring's `@Controller` method.
 It will add latency to the request and all downloaded data will be discarded once the request is complete.
+You may also get rate-limited and throttled by our intrusion detection systems.

 It is important that you create Unlaunch client as a singleton and re-use it throughout your application.
 If you create more than one instance, we'll print warnings in the logs.

 ## Using the SDK

-After the initialization is complete, you are ready to start evaluating feature flags using the `getVariation` method.
-This method will return you a variation that you have defined in the Unlaunch Console.
+After the initialization is complete, you are ready to start evaluating feature flags using the [`getVariation`](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchClient.html) method.
+This method will return a variation that you have defined in the Unlaunch Console.
 You can check using simple if-else block to execute code depending on the variation that's returned.

-The `getVariation` method requires that you pass in user id of the user that you are evaluating for the feature flag.
-If the flag is an operational flag such as a global kill switch and doesn't require users, you can define a String constant and pass it instead.
+The `getVariation` method requires that you pass in the `flag key`and the `user id` of the user that you are evaluating the feature flag for.
+If the flag is an Operations flag such as a global kill switch and doesn't require users, you can define a String constant, e.g. `userId=System` and pass it instead.

 ```java
 String userId = "123";